EnvyDya/Space-Detector/README.md

     - `web_scraping.py`: the module used to scrap the data.
 - `tests`: contains the tests for the project.
     - `test_model.py`: the tests for the model.
-- `.env`: the environment variables.
 - `.gitignore`: the gitignore file.
+- `logo.jpg` : logo of the project.
 - `README.md`: the readme file.
 - `requirements.txt`: the requirements file.